 Today, governments, key industrial sectors, and investment firms still face persistent and aggressive threats from external and internal bad actors.
 So far, the solution has been to focus primarily on cybersecurity and social media as indications of threats, while the signatures of critical market threats remain obscure.

 Therefore, we took a multidisciplinary science approach and assembled Meraglim’s leadership, whose extensive research and experience allowed us to combine cutting-edge advances in behavioral psychology, causal inference, complexity theory, and textual analysis into a proprietary AI analytic engine.
 We then augment the artificial intelligence with the historical perspective and analysis of global expert panels.
-The application of team science results in a robust and reliable 24/7 global markets Data Analytics as a Service (DAaaS) that is simply unmatched in the financial industry.
+The application of team science results in a robust and reliable 24/7 predictive analytics software as a service (SaaS) that is simply unmatched in the financial industry.

 Because our mission is to proactively identify threats and opportunities, we chose to name our firm after the Meraglim, the reconnaissance team that Moses sent into the Promised Land described in Numbers Chapter 13.
 While ten of the team focused on the risks, like Joshua and Caleb, we hope to recognize opportunities as well.